A subwoofer is a must-have component in your home audio system to experience solid bass performance.

 - Ensure the length of your plugs can reach the subwoofer for proper connection.
 However, that shouldn’t be an issue if you’re using a wireless subwoofer.

 - To avoid irregular sound outputs, keep the audio source close to your subwoofer.
-That’s because the low-frequency sound waves produced by the subwoofer moves in different directions.
+That’s because the low-frequency sound waves produced by the subwoofer move in different directions.

 - To test the audio performance of your system, put your subwoofer and your sound source in different areas and play your favorite audio track.